WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

     Implemented as a directory whose name reflects the one assgined to the Project.
 The dlw command will assume the current working directory contains the Project that should be affected by it.
 Project may also contain a temporary directory named "tmp" if the current dlw command failes providing state information that may be important to debugging the its cause.

+### Features

++ Use simple commands like ```dlw build```,```dlw run```, and ```dlw images``` to manage and report on an application/service composed from multiple cooperating containers.
++ Launch and concurrently attach to the terminal interfaces of multiple containers using the terminal multiplex feature of [GNU screen](http://www.gnu.org/software/screen/).
++ Combined GNU screen, [linux watch](http://en.wikipedia.org/wiki/Watch_%28Unix%29) and reporting commands like 'top' and 'ps' to actively monitor the status of multiple containers.
++ Generate Docker CLI stream from command line arguments stored in a file, using a rudimentry command template.
++ Enhance report generation by associating custom propertys to a docker image.
++ Track previous versions of docker images and with single command remove all prior versions and their associated containers, ordering their removal to avoid "Conflict" errors issued by the Docker Daemon.
++ Enjoy the benefits of delivering and running this tool within a container.
++ Add custom dlw extensions and repair code without changing existing script source.

 ##### What's Provided